-The cost was obtained from detail analysis for Phase 1 implementation.
-The cost was apportioned in three increments in the initial year and increase during the 2026/27 and 2032/33 implementation years when Botshabelo area will be operationalised and when all phases will be operationalised.
-The costs comprise of the overhead and management cost and include a profit margin of 15%.
+The cost included was derived from detail analysis for the Phase 1 implementation.
+The cost was apportioned in two increments in the initial year and increase during the 2020 implementation year.
+The cost indicated is the overhead and management cost and include a profit margin of 15%.

-The total fixed costs for the VOC are estimated at:
+The total costs for the VOC are:

-- 2019/20 R 11.0 million:

-- 2026/27 R 16.0 million; and

-- 2032/33 R 19.0 million.
+- 2020 R 16.0 million: and - 2030 R 19.0 million.

-Allowance was made for other contracts including, station management, APTMS and others to the value of:
+Allowance was made for contracts to be managed by the VOC including, station management, APTMS and others to the value of:

-- 2019/20 R 9.6 million and - 2024/25 R 28.5 million.
+- 2018 R 9.6 million and - 2025 R 28.5 million.

-The total operational cost per patronage scenario and route design alternative for all corridors part of the IPTN are presented in Diagram 15-2 and Diagram 15-3.
-The operational cost needs to be compared to the revenue expected per route design alternative for the IPTN system.
+The total operational cost per patronage scenario and route design are presented in Diagram 15-2 and Diagram 15-3.
+The operational cost needs to be compared to the revenue expected per route design alternative.
 The operational cost is a function of the patronage and the route design selected.
 The complementary route option can yield a lower operational cost depending on the patronage scenario.
-The selection of a feeder-trunk system needs to be considered carefully when patronage increase especially where high-density development occurs along a feeder route.
-The extension of the trunk to these areas will have a cost and travel time and passenger experience (fewer transfers) improvement.
+The selection of a feeder-trunk system needs to be considered carefully when patronage increase especially where high density development occurs along a feeder route.
+The extension of the trunk to these areas will have a cost and travel time experience improvement.
 This, however, needs to be determined on a corridor by corridor level provided the unique circumstances per corridor.